Minicomputer: Industrial impact and heritage

-A variety of companies emerged that built turnkey systems around minicomputers with specialized software and, in many cases, custom peripherals that addressed specialized problems such as computer-aided design, computer-aided manufacturing, process control, manufacturing resource planning, and so on.
+Database software is an example of an area where a variety of companies emerged that built turnkey systems around minicomputers with specialized software and, in many cases, custom peripherals that addressed specialized problems such as computer-aided design, computer-aided manufacturing, process control, manufacturing resource planning, and so on.
 Many if not most minicomputers were sold through these original equipment manufacturers and value-added resellers.

-Several pioneering computer companies first built minicomputers, such as DEC, Data General, and Hewlett-Packard (HP) (who now refers to its HP3000 minicomputers as "servers" rather than "minicomputers").
+Several pioneering computer companies first built minicomputers, such as DEC, Data General, and Hewlett-Packard (HP) (who later referred to its HP 3000 minicomputers as "servers" rather than "minicomputers").
 And although today's PCs and servers are clearly microcomputers physically, architecturally their CPUs and operating systems have developed largely by integrating features from minicomputers.

 In the software context, the relatively simple OSs for early microcomputers were usually inspired by minicomputer OSs (such as CP/M's similarity to Digital's single user OS/8 and RT-11 and multi-user RSTS time-sharing system).
 Also, the multiuser OSs of today are often either inspired by, or directly descended from, minicomputer OSs.
-UNIX was originally a minicomputer OS, while Windows NT kernel—the foundation for all current versions of Microsoft Windows-borrowed design ideas liberally from VMS.
+Unix was originally a minicomputer OS, while the Windows NT kernel, the foundation for all current versions of Microsoft Windows, borrowed design ideas liberally from VMS.
 Many of the first generation of PC programmers were educated on minicomputer systems.